Christianity in Haiti

+Haiti is a majority Christian country.
+Figures in 2020 suggest that 93% of the population belong to a Christian denomination.

 Haiti saw the introduction of Christianity when Europeans arrived to colonize the island.
 It was first introduced by the Spanish, later followed by French colonialists.
 The primary brand of Christianity was Catholicism.
 In recent years, some Protestant denominations have made an increased number of converts in Haiti, continuing early work done by a small number of Protestant missions since the independence of the island.

 Overview

 Haiti was first colonized by the Spanish, who later abandoned the island's western portion.
 That region came under French influence after 1630, and was formally recognized as the French colony of Saint-Domingue in 1697.
 Under French rule, Roman Catholicism was the sole legal religion, though African slaves frequently practiced vodou.
 Slaves revolted in 1791 and established the first black republic in 1804.
 Three years later Protestant missionary activity begun.
 Political control of the island shifted frequently during the 19th century with different European governments, the Dominican republic, Columbia and Haiti itself alternating in power.